NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/design-decisions.md

 ## Why `FlatIR`?

-In a previous version of Tripy, we used to map `Trace` operators directly to MLIR operators.
+In a previous version of TriPy, we used to map `Trace` operators directly to MLIR operators.
 We eventually realized this was creating a lot of code duplication and had two
 options: